Two overlapping reservation cards clashing on a short-term rental booking calendar, a cozy vacation home in the background

 Key Takeaways

-• Double bookings most often occur when hosts list on multiple platforms without a channel manager
+• Double bookings occur when a host lists on multiple platforms without real-time calendar synchronization across all channels

-• iCal sync has 15-30 minute delays that leave a vulnerability window for overlapping bookings
+• iCal feeds carry a 15–30 minute refresh delay that creates a genuine vulnerability window for simultaneous bookings

 How Double Bookings Happen

-Multi-Platform Listing Without Sync -- You list on Airbnb and Vrbo without connecting the calendars.
-A guest books on Airbnb, and before you manually block the dates on Vrbo, another guest books the same dates there.
+Multi-platform listing without sync — A host lists on Airbnb and Vrbo without connecting the calendars.
+A guest books on Airbnb; before the host manually blocks the matching dates on Vrbo, a second guest books the same window there.
+Both reservations are confirmed, and neither guest knows about the other.

-Manual Error -- You forget to update a calendar, misread dates, or accidentally accept a booking request for dates already reserved.
+Manual calendar error — The host forgets to update a calendar after an offline or direct booking, misreads check-in or check-out dates, or accidentally accepts a booking request for dates that are already reserved.

 Why Double Bookings Matter for Airbnb Hosts